Turbo’s Guide to Econ

 Remember the Bravado motto - Do Work, Get Paid!

-Crafting skills like Artisan, Culinary, and Educated are surefire ways to earn money in game, even at a Basic tier for a starting player.
 There’s always a need to copy a blueprint, repair some armor, or whip up a brew or meal.
-Gathering skills like Agricultural, Foraging, Hunting, Salvaging, and Trailblazing can be quick ways to earn a buck by producing that item that someone needs right away.
+Gathering skills like Agricultural, Foraging, Salvaging, and Travel can be quick ways to earn a buck by producing that item that someone needs right away.
 If you take at least one of these Skills when you first create your character, you’ll have the best start for succeeding in the Economy game.
+Just remember, it doesn’t matter how many uses of Gimme Your Kicks you have if there are no bodies to loot — these Skills require you to be proactive in order to succeed.

-The lowest tier of useful skills to earn money from are Combat Skills.
+The lowest tier of useful skills to earn money from are combat-focused Impact Skills.
 While it’s helpful to survive a horde of zombies, it’s hard to make money off swinging a sword real good (unless you want to talk about CVC, but that’s a different essay).
 Trying to earn money as a thug for hire or a mercenary can also be successful, but it takes a special talent at personal marketing and charisma to really do it well.
 But most folks that try to rely on skills like Interfere to make money or even stuff like Blinding, Combat Tactics, or just having a big Shield are in for a hard lesson.

 This brings us to our second rule.